 Go to bed at the same time each night: For optimum health, your body needs to get in sync with its natural circadian rhythm.
 Going to sleep at the same time each night can help by attuning your body to that circadian cycle and allowing for more restful sleep.

 Wake at the same time each morning: Just like Tip #1, this helps the body align with the sleep-wake hormone cycles and can help to maintain your energy levels throughout the day.

 Wake up to natural light, if possible: Our bodies expect to wake up to sunlight in the mornings.
 If your bedroom has windows exposed to the outside, consider opening the curtain slightly before bed to allow the natural light to pour in the next morning.

-Eliminate all distractions: To help you fall asleep on-time, try to reduce any extraneous noise and distractions at least 30 minutes before bed.
-This includes turning off the TV, computer, or tablet, putting down your smartphone, and diming the lights.
+Eliminate all distractions: To help you fall asleep on time, try to reduce any extraneous noise and distractions for at least 30 minutes before bed.
+This includes turning off the TV, computer, or tablet, putting down your smartphone, and dimming the lights.